By November, most homeowners can't wait to take a break from mowing the lawn.

 Giving up on your lawn prematurely, however, can have adverse effects.
-I'll explain a couple of potential problems below, as well as how to prevent those problems.
+We'll outline a couple of potential problems below, and show you how to prevent those problems.

-Here are two steps to prepare your lawn for winter:
+Here are two steps you can take to prepare your lawn for winter:

 1. Keep It at Three Inches

-Consistently mowing at 3 inches will keep your grass at an optimal height for photosynthesis and ventilation.
+You should attempt to consistently mow at 3 inches to keep your grass at an optimal height for photosynthesis and ventilation.

 Otherwise, extra long grass will fall over and lie flat, blocking vital sunlight and air flow.
 If your dormant grass is smothered too long, it's destined to develop mold.

-On the flip-side, you don't want to mow your grass too short, starving your grass while photosynthesis is still possible.
+On the flip-side, you don't want to mow your grass too short, which will starve your grass of any photosynthesis that is still possible.

 2. Feed Your Lawn Before Hibernation